2025 MotoAmerica Superbike Championship

-The 2026 MotoAmerica Superbike Championship season will the 50th season of the premier class of circuit-based motorcycle racing in the United States and the eleventh with current promoter Wayne Rainey and the KRAVE group (dba MotoAmerica).
+The 2025 MotoAmerica Superbike Championship season was the 49th season of the premier class of production-based motorcycle road racing in the United States and the eleventh with current promoter Wayne Rainey and the KRAVE group (dba MotoAmerica).
 The Superbike season started on April 17 at Road Atlanta, and finish on September 27 at New Jersey Motorsports Park.

 Cameron Beaubier won his 6th Superbike Championship in the final round of the season.

 Calendar and Results

 The 2025 schedule was announced on September 10, 2024.